Chapter 7: The Shera

 I’m not sure what separates chapter 8-1 from 8-2 that prevents 8-2 from simply being chapter 9, but this is what the internet says, so that’s what I’m going to repeat.

 Mission 8-2 mostly feels like filler and isn’t really notable.
-One of the only notable objectives was one where you have to cover a WRO soldier as he jimmies an electronic lock, even though the two of you are divided by a force field.
+One of the only memorable objectives was one where you have to cover a WRO soldier as he jimmies an electronic lock, even though the two of you are divided by a force field.
 Defending him is optional but pays off big time in the form of the game’s first “G Report.”
-These reports exist mostly to promote the upcoming Crisis Core and talk about Genesis in a vague, “we’re not finished writing yet” sort of way.
+These reports exist mostly to promote the upcoming Crisis Core, and to talk about Genesis in a vague, “we’re not finished writing yet” sort of way.
 By collecting all three, you also unlock the game’s secret ending, which meant we were Marathon-obligated to find them.
 As to the text contents of the G Reports themselves, numbers 1 and 2 are entirely promotional, and only Report 3 tells you anything you won’t have worked out after the very first mission of Crisis Core.

 I’m serious, though, 8-2 has no reason to exist, and I’m going to jump straight ahead to the boss battle just so we can wrap it up.
 This, at least, was not filler: a showdown with Rosso, who apparently survived her encounter with Cloud completely unscathed.
 Somehow.

 Rosso’s biggest advantage over us wasn’t her actual abilities, but our ammo situation.
-Even though she conveniently fought us right next to a jukebox, allowing us to shop in the middle of battle, we just plain didn’t have any money to spend after somewhat foolishly upgrading our Hydra to Hydra III at the previous jukebox.
+Even though she conveniently fought us right next to a jukebox, allowing us to shop in the middle of battle, we just plain didn’t have any money to spend after somewhat foolishly upgrading our Hydra to a Hydra III at the previous jukebox.
 Part-way through the fight, Rosso made things worse by becoming “Bloodburst Rosso.”
 She started this by saying “Do you know why they call me ‘the Crimson,’ darling?”
 Um… because your name is “red,” you’re covered with the colour red, and belong to a colour-coordinated organization, displacing the possibility that you were called “Crimson” for the blood-related reasons you’re probably alluding to, given the tacky quality of this script?
 C’mon, are you serious?
 What kind of question is this?
 This didn’t seem to be so much a transformation, either, as the only notable change was that she started to hurl her weapon at us instead of shooting at us.
 Ah yes.
 “Crimson.”
 Synonym for “throw.”

 Mind that that’s not to diminish the quality of her throwing, because we did terribly against Bloodburst Rosso!
 You can see our items disappearing one by one as the fight goes on for far longer than any boss battle in the game.
 At one point, Kyle makes a run for the jukebox and decides how to spend his remaining 600 gil: a Hi-Potion (our stores of healing items was outright empty) and a few more precious pistol shots, since our rifle was doing nothing.
 But as this was happening, we had a thought.
 Something that hadn’t occurred to us before: “Wait,” one of us said, noting a certain item we hadn’t been able to collect in another corner of the arena.
 “Is it possible that Limit Breaks might… heal you?”

-We broke up the Limit Break we had been carrying since Chapter 1, our health bar restored to full, and our entire game strategy changed: Limit Breaks could be used as substitute X-Potions!
+We broke open the Limit Break we had been carrying since Chapter 1, our health bar restored to full, and our entire game strategy changed: Limit Breaks could be used as substitute X-Potions!
 Better still, the Gallian Beast’s attacks turned out to be homing, which overcame Rosso’ strengths almost at once.
 While we still basically never used the Gallian beast for tactical reasons from this point on, its healing potential opened a whole new door!

 With Rosso defeated, she became so upset that someone was stronger than her that her tiny, stock character brain couldn’t handle it, and she decided to commit suicide than give us “the pleasure of killing Rosso the Crimson.”
-Uh… Rosso, I’m not entirely sure that Vincent was even going to kill you.
+Rosso, I’m not entirely sure that Vincent was even going to kill you.
 She then fell off a ledge, cackling, and since falling is such a reliable way for video game characters to die, Kyle and I kept expecting her to walk in the door for the rest of the remaining game, but no, she apparently was Dead For Real.

 Somehow, despite our absolute garbage performance against Rosso and the secondary objectives, we pulled through with an A on this mission… and not much cash.
 While we strongly considered converting our EXP to cash, we stuck to our guns in the end, and used our tiny secondary objective payout to buy about half our needed healing supplies and a whole twenty pistol bullets.
 Deeee-lightful.